Project type: Solar

 Annual CO₂ reduction: 48,026 t

-Installing the largest solar power plant in the Caribbean the project is an alternative to the fossil driven electricity fuel mix by sun power and furthermore creates local employment, a visitor center and a fund for social and ecological activities
+Installing a solar power plant in the Caribbean the project is an alternative to the fossil driven electricity fuel mix by sun power and furthermore creates local employment, a visitor center and a fund for social and ecological activities

 The project activity consists in the installation of a 60 Megawatt photovoltaic Solar Energy Farm in the Monte Plata province in the Dominican Republic.
 The expected solar irradiation per year (with 1,490 kWh/kWp) is approximately one and a half times higher than in Switzerland.
 100 Giga Watt hours (equals the consumption of 20,000 households in Switzerland) electricity will be produced per year thanks to this ideal solar radiation conditions.

-It is the largest solar power plant in the Caribbean and a first of its kind in the region.
+It was the largest solar power plant in the Caribbean by 2010s and a first of its kind in the region.
 It produces renewable, local produce electricity for around 50,000 households in the Dominican Republic per year.
 Almost 70,000 t CO₂ will be reduced per year once the plant is fully constructed.
 This equals the burning of around 26 million liter fossil fuel.

 The success of Monte Plata solar project increases local employment rate and raises the percentage of renewable energy for the Dominican Republic.